there was only the sound of the sea.

 CLOSED ON MONDAY

-OPEN for season.
+CLOSED for season.

 Unique ecosystem in a costal bog.
 Bogs are home to plants that tolerate cold temperatures, acid conditions, low oxygen, and little nitrogen.
 Some plants that you may see are: leatherleaf, sheep laurel, black spruce, Labrador tea, pitcher plant, and cotton grass; subarctic species, such as baked-apple berry and black cranberry; and lichens, such as reindeer moss and Icelandic moss.
 Listed as a National Landmark.